AlbertOpiyo/Tissue_poa_Analysis_PowerBI/README.md

 ### How does the original bales and restock bales compare per region?
-Langata has the highest restock of bales while kitengela has the low
+Langata has the highest restock of bales while kitengela has the lowest

 ###  Which trade category stocks the most tissues?
 Small Duka stocks most tissue both the first time and after restock while large duka stocks the least tissues.